Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Vermont and the northern New York region.
 Located in Burlington, Fletcher Allen is a regional, academic healthcare center and teaching hospital in alliance with the University of Vermont.

-X-Ray Imaging: What to Expect
+What to Expect During Your X-Ray Exam

 Some exams may require special dietary preparations, which will be explained when they are scheduled.
 Please remember to carefully follow any special instructions you may have received.

 A radiologist (a physician who specializes in diagnostic imaging) will review your results and send them to your referring physician.